Skip to Content

 about 15 to 20 minutes to dilate the pupil fully.

-retinoscope, your health professional may shine light into your eyes.
+best.
+Your doctor may use a hand-held device (retinoscope) to shine light into your eyes.
 A series

 of trial lenses will be placed in front of your eyes and adjusted until the